gvwilson/sdxpy/en/src/debugger/index.md

 The waiting is a problem for tools like [pytest][pytest], which expect the function being tested to run to completion after being launched.

-In order to make our single-stepping VM testable, we have to give it input when it wants some and capture its output for later inspection.
+To make our single-stepping VM testable, we have to give it input when it wants some and capture its output for later inspection.
 We had a similar problem when testing the web server of [%x server %],